polygamma/aurman/README.md

 - `--keyserver name`: you may specify a keyserver to fetch the pgp keys from

+- `--aur`: do things only for aur

+- `--repo`: do things only for regular repo

 ## Features

   - threaded sudo loop in the background so you only have to enter your password once